andygock/chordy-svg/README.md

 - `npm run test` to run Mocha test suite
 - `npm run serve` to test browser SVG generation

+Run `npm run clean` to delete all built files and generated SVG images from `test` and `build` scripts

 ## Examples